-The Authority has approximately 2,296 employees of which approximately 94% are represented by unions.
-The Amalgamated Transit Union, Division 265 (ATU), represents approximately 1,617 employees (70.4% of total Authority employees), including mechanics and maintenance personnel, bus and light rail operators, dispatchers, and customer service representatives.
+The Authority has approximately 2,280 employees of which approximately 93.7% are represented by unions.
+The Amalgamated Transit Union, Division 265 ("ATU"), represents approximately 1,603 employees (70.3% of total Authority employees), including mechanics and maintenance personnel, bus and light rail operators, dispatchers, and customer service representatives.
 The current agreement between the ATU and the Authority was executed in 2015 and expires on September 30, 2018.

-The remaining represented employees consist of: members of Service Employees International Union, Local 521 (SEIU), representing approximately 265 employees in technical, paraprofessional and administrative positions; members of American Federation of State, County and Municipal Employees, Local 101 (AFSCME), representing approximately 235 employees in managerial, supervisory and other professional level positions; and members of Transit Authority Engineers and Architects (TAEA), representing 38 employees in engineering and architect positions.
+The remaining represented employees consist of: members of Service Employees International Union, Local 521 ("SEIU"), representing approximately 259 employees in technical, paraprofessional and administrative positions; members of American Federation of State, County and Municipal Employees, Local 101 ("AFSCME"), representing approximately 236 employees in managerial, supervisory and other professional level positions; and members of Transit Authority Engineers and Architects ("TAEA"), representing 38 employees in engineering and architect positions.
 The contract with AFSCME expires on June 19, 2019; SEIU expires on August 5, 2018; TAEA expires on June 30, 2019; and ATU expires on September 30, 2018.
-The Authority will begin negotiating the terms of a successor agreement with SEIU and ATU beginning April and June of 2018, respectively.
+Contracts are automatically continued beyond their expiration date to facilitate continuation of work during contract negotiations.
+The Authority will begin negotiating the terms of a successor agreement with SEIU and ATU beginning July and August of 2018, respectively.
 The remaining number of employees are non-represented.